-- Architectural design guidelines shall ensure developments have an attractive, coherent appearance that is reflective of Springbank's rural character; and - Open space and active transportation routes shall be planned to maximize public use of the identified Live-Work areas. - 7.48 Cluster Residential development may be considered in areas identified as Live-Work where the Live-Work development form is identified as not achievable due to servicing, transportation, or environmental considerations if: - a) a rationale is submitted detailing the aspects limiting Live-Work development form; - a servicing proposal is provided in accordance with the County Servicing Standards; - storm water and drainage proposals are consistent with the Springbank Master Drainage Plan; - d) active transportation networks are proposed in accordance with the Active Transportation Plan: South County; and - e) the proposal complies with the interface policies identified in Section 12.
+- h) Architectural design guidelines shall ensure developments have an attractive, coherent appearance that is reflective of Springbank's rural character; and - i) Open space and active transportation routes shall be planned to maximize public use of the identified Live-Work areas. - 7.48 Cluster Residential development may be considered in areas identified as Live-Work where the Live-Work development form is identified as not achievable due to servicing, transportation, or environmental considerations if: - a) a rationale is submitted detailing the aspects limiting Live-Work development form; - b) a servicing proposal is provided in accordance with the County Servicing Standards: - c) storm water and drainage proposals are consistent with the Springbank Master Drainage Plan; - d) active transportation networks are proposed in accordance with the relevant and active transportation plan; and - e) the proposal complies with the interface policies identified in Section 12.